tomershay100/MP3-Steganography-Project/mp3 steganography scenario/README.md

 * She then uses the custom `MP3` steganography system to decode the file and re-encode it, embedding her secret message within - in her case, a shell script she wishes to run in the server.
-* She then sends the `MP3` stego-file through the insecure channel to the server.
+* Afterwards, Alice sends the `MP3` stego-file through the insecure channel to the server.
 Any attacker sniffing the traffic over the channel will only see a `MP3` file of “Never Gonna Give You Up” transferring to the server.
 This is probably less suspicious traffic than shell commands in plain text, or even weird encrypted messages - unless the attacker specifically knows Alice uses steganography, they will probably have no idea about the script hidden in the `MP3`